willuhmjs/SmileyDown/README.md

 ## Installation & Usage

-Download the corresponding image for your machine from the [Releases](https://github.com/willuhm-js/SmileyDown/releases) section.
+Download the [latest image](https://github.com/willuhm-js/SmileyDown/releases/tag/latest) for your machine from the Releases section.

 ### From Source
 ```